cela123/Project_1_Shell/AA_files/README.md

 Extra credit documentation:
     Shell-ception - the shell can be executed within the running shell process.
-    Piping (though with only one pipe) works with IO redirection.
+    Piping works with IO redirection.

 Note: Andrew joined the team after Alec and Aria had begun work, which is why Andrew's contributions
       are not noted until part 7.